Duluth, MN 55812

 Part 6: Evaluation of Clinic Performance

-Four Categories.
-The Grading Protocol divides skills into four categories.
+Three Categories.
+The grading protocol divides skills into three categories.

 Sliding-Scale system, depending on student experience.
-The UMD Practicum Grading Protocol uses a 10- scale rating system, which matches intern performance to numeric values.
+The grading protocol uses a 5-point scale that matches intern performance to numeric values.
 These values correspond to the level of collaborative competence versus the level of dependency the intern has for the clinic instructor to guide all clinical activity.
-The clinic competence level, based on ASHA ratings, is a comparison of intern performance to that of a new professional beginning their Clinical Fellowship.
-Early in their education, students may be expected to perform at level 5, Entry Level, to earn an A. By the time a student graduates, their ratings are expected to be at 8 or 9, the Proficient level for starting their Clinical Fellowship.